The Kaleidoscopic Filter: A Structural Resolution of Restricted Integer Partitions: Acknowledgments

 \section{Acknowledgments}

 The author would like to express his sincere gratitude to Professor George E. Andrews for his monumental contributions to the theory of partitions, which served as the primary inspiration for the algebraic foundations of this work.
+This research program on the geometric formalization of partitions has been a continuous effort by the author since 1990.